haan/Lightbot/README.md

 ## Downloading and running Lightbot locally

-The repository used to contain a committed `deploy` folder with a ready-to-run build.
-That folder is now treated as a **build artifact** and is no longer tracked in Git.

 To get a downloadable, offline version:

 1. Go to the **Releases** page of this repository on GitHub.